Geoffrey Notkin: Music

 In 1976, at age 15, Notkin attended his first concert with childhood friend Neil Gaiman, to which he attributes his love of music.
 In 1977, age 16, Notkin was the drummer for a punk rock band, Ex-Execs, whose members included Graham K. Smith, Al Kingsbury, and Gaiman.
 In fact, the lead character in Gaiman's short story and film, How to Talk to Girls at Parties, was inspired by Notkin.

-As part of the punk rock scene in London and New York, Notkin performed at The Rock Garden in Convent Garden, the Fulham Greyhound, CBGB, The Stone Pony, and The Knitting Factory.
+As part of the punk rock scene in London and New York, Notkin performed at The Rock Garden in Covent Garden, the Fulham Greyhound, CBGB, The Stone Pony, and The Knitting Factory.
 Notkin remained a professional musician for over 20 years and worked with many artists, among them singer-songwriter Lach, with whom he formed a band called Proper iD; drummer Billy Ficca of Television; and Anne Husick of Band of Susans.
 Notkin appeared on four albums with Lach, including Blang! in 1997, produced by Richard Barone, which Billy Ficca also appeared on.
 Other albums Notkin performed on are: